henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 Extending USB Audio with Digital Signal Processing
 ==================================================

-TODO:
-  All code fragments need to be written in actual C, coded, and tested.
-  These are blind programming so far.

 In this app note we describe how to extend the XMOS USB Audio stack with DSP capabilities.